All Episodes

 We stuffed this chimp into a Mercury capsule.

-Uh Ham was an acronym for the Holliman Aerospace Medical Center, uh, which was located at Holliman Air Force Base in New Mexico, so there's where the ham thing came from there.
+Ham was an acronym for the Holloman Aerospace Medical Center, which was located at Holloman Air Force Base in New Mexico.

-And the Mercury capsule, this was four months before we put how must Alan Shepard have felt about this.
+And the Mercury capsule, this was four months before we put, how must Alan Shepard have felt about this?

-And um a few weeks later, and boy, I I was three, so I have no no memory of that, but um I remember my dad telling me about it.
+And a few weeks later, I was three, so I have no memory of that.

-Uh from Randolph Air Force Base, which is why I was born in San Antonio, to uh to Andrews to Bowling in Washington to the Pentagon, where he did a huge amount of personnel things, evaluating people for certain things, among them uh being part of the Air Force attache, uh essentially spy work in London where he was stationed for from 63 to 65.
+But dad was a personnel guy from Randolph Air Force Base, which is why I was born in San Antonio, to Andrews, to bowling in Washington, to the Pentagon, where he did a huge amount of personnel things, evaluating people for certain things, among them being part of the Air Force attaché, essentially spy work in London, where he was stationed from 63 to 65.

 I got to go to first and second grade with all the other American military brats in London.